mgoldcoin/mgold/en/getting-started/as-a-node-owner.md

 1. To relay blocks and transactions to miners
 2. To answer queries for end users about the state of the blockchain.

+You may ask your self two questions:
-If you're asking your self "_**How much will my node earn?**_", the answer is simple:

-Since rewards across the entire network are distributed proportionately, the more WAVES you hold in your node, the greater share of blockchain transaction fees you will receive.
-The final amount will also depend on overall network activity and the level of fees generated.
+* _**How much will my node earn?**_, the answer is simple: Since rewards across the entire network are distributed proportionately, the more WAVES you hold in your node, the greater share of blockchain transaction fees you will receive.
+The final amount will also depend on overall network activity and the level of fees generated \(approximately 2.6 WAVES per month if your balance is 1000 WAVES\).
+* _**Is worth it to run a full wave node?, **_Now with FairPoS it will be profitable even with small amounts, if you ever decide to run a node you're helping the whole ecosystem to remain decentralized.
+FairPoS adds 20% to small node performance.
+In general it is not practical to run a node with 1k WAVES, unless it's just interesting for you.

 ## Options